relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/analytics.md

 ---

-# Analytics Automation
+## Analytics Automation

-Relativity Trace is capable of automating builds of Conceptual Analytics Indexes, Classification Analytics Indexes, and Structured Analytics Sets.
-Note that the Analytics application must be installed into the workspace before analytics automation can be used.
+Conceptual Analytics Indexes, Classification Analytics Indexes, and Structured Analytics Sets can all be automated with Relativity Trace.

+The Analytics application must be installed into the workspace before analytics automation can be used.
+{: .info }

 ### Conceptual and Classification Analytics